johndoknjas/hypixel-online-friends/README.md

   - To get this api key, log in on hypixel's server and do the command '/api'
 - Run with python3 main.py "username"
   - Where 'username' is a command line argument representing the user for whom you want to find all friends curerently online.
-  - E.g., python3 main.py ItsTreasonThen will output all online friends of ItsTreasonThen.
+  - E.g., python3 main.py luvonox will output all online friends of luvonox.
+  - Note that case doesn't matter.
 - You can also run with more command line arguments.
 E.g.:
-  - python3 main.py ItsTreasonThen TreasonsSon will output all online friends who are friends of ItsTreasonThen, but not TreasonsSon.
+  - python3 main.py luvonox sammygreen will output all online friends who are friends of luvonox, but not sammygreen.
 - If you know the UUIDs of any players in your command line arguments, make a textfile called 'uuids.txt', and on each line write the player's username, followed by a space, followed by their UUID.
   - This isn't required, but it may be helpful with calling the hypixel api if you'll be running this script multiple times in a short window.